Campus Improvement Plan

 Student Achievement Strengths

-- We are increasing in the area of math achievement based on K-2 Progress Monitoring and STAAR 4th and 5th grade performance.
-Our teachers are working collaboratively with the weekly extended planning sessions provided to each teacher.
+- Our teachers are working collaboratively with the weekly extended planning sessions provided to each teacher.
 We value our teachers and show it in the time given to plan together with campus and district specialists.

 - In the area of reading, our students are showing an increase in their ability.
 We still have to work to show consistent high achievement in standardized testing.
 We are working on supporting their stamina while reading and answering lengthy tests.